dharunm236/DSA-Cluster-management-Pandemic/README.md

 - : Main script containing the logic for the pandemic control system.
 - : Sample input file with commands to be executed.
-- `requirements.txt`: List of dependencies required for the project.

 ## Classes and Methods